#CookforSyria: Black-eyed beans with chard and green herb smash

 Wash and finely slice the leek.
 Add to the saucepan with a tablespoon of coconut or olive oil and cook for a couple of minutes until soft and sweet.

 Finely slice the garlic and add to the pan with the chilli powder or dried chilli and cook for a couple of minutes, until the garlic is beginning to brown.
-Add the black-eyed beans with their liquid, the stock powder or cube and the passata and bring to a simmer.
+Add the black-eyed beans with their liquid, the stock powder or cube, 200ml hot water and the passata and bring to a simmer.
 Grate in the nutmeg and add the cinnamon, squeeze in the juice of half the lemon, add the squeezed lemon half to the pan and simmer for 10 minutes or so.
 Meanwhile, strip the leaves from the chard stalks.
 Finely slice the stalks and add them to the pan, then finely shred the leaves and put to one side.

 Put all the ingredients for the herb smash into a food processor, squeeze in the juice of the other half of the lemon and blitz until you have a smooth grassy paste.
 Season well with salt and pepper.